microsoft/DACExtensions/README.txt

 These samples assume the latest SSDT updates for Visual Studio 2013 are installed.
-To develop using Visual Studio 2012 please modify the .csproj files to change "C:\Program Files (x86)\Microsoft Visual Studio 12.0" to ">C:\Program Files (x86)\Microsoft Visual Studio 11.0", and ensure the latest SSDT is installed for Visual Studio 2012.
+To develop using Visual Studio 2012 please modify the .csproj files to change "C:\Program Files (x86)\Microsoft Visual Studio 12.0" to "C:\Program Files (x86)\Microsoft Visual Studio 11.0", and ensure the latest SSDT is installed for Visual Studio 2012.

-These samples are intended to work in tandem with the walkthroughs (http://msdn.microsoft.com/en-us/library/dn268597(v=vs.103).aspx) and standard SSDT help documentation.
-They show how to bootstrap an extensions library for Static Code Analysis rules and contributors and test them without installing anything into Visual Studio.
+These samples are intended to work in tandem with the walkthroughs at http://msdn.microsoft.com/en-us/library/dn268597(v=vs.103).aspx and with the standard SSDT help documentation.
+They show how to bootstrap an extensions library for Static Code Analysis rules and contributors and test them without installing anything into V isual Studio.

 If you wish to install any samples DLL into visual studio you need to sign the DLLs per the walkthrough instructions:

 To sign and build the assembly
 - On the Project menu, click <ProjectName> Properties .